What is Discipleship?

 Conclusion

-It is notable that in the Great Commission, Jesus commanded us to make disciples, and not merely converts.
-Of course, it is a good thing when a person believes in Jesus!
-Yet, that should not be the end.
-Rather, every believer in Jesus Christ should be taught and trained to be a follower of Jesus Christ—a disciple!
+It is notable that in the Great Commission, Jesus does not instruct us to make converts, but disciples.
+Of course, it is a good thing when a person begins to believe in Jesus!
+Yet, it should not be the end.
+Rather, every believer in Jesus Christ should be taught and trained to be a follower of Jesus Christ—as his disciple!